Global Payroll — 7 min

-Neurodivergent workers have found many aspects of remote and asynchronous work are a huge benefit to them.
-Suddenly, they are in charge of their work hours, their work environment, and how much they socialize — and it’s been good for their productivity as well as their mental health.
+Neurodivergent workers find that many aspects of remote and asynchronous work help them a lot.
+They control their work hours, environment, and how much they socialize — all of which help improve their productivity and mental health.

 The key to supporting neurodivergence in the workplace is understanding what it is.